 Programmatic and Sandboxed Operation

 Running Claude Code programmatically with claude -p "your prompt" executes it non-interactively.
 Output goes to stdout, making it composable with shell pipelines and automation systems.
 Combine it with --output-format json for structured output.
-Use --permission-mode bypassPermissions for fully automated CI/CD use:
+Use --permission-mode bypassPermissions for fully automated CI/CD use.
+Hooks running in these sessions can read the active effort level via the $CLAUDE_EFFORT environment variable.

 # Automated code review in CI